 Note with the removal of the wall next to the toilet how open the entire space feels – also exposing the shower now to natural light from the skylight above.

 The free-standing cement sink atop the floating vanity is a major project feature.
 We are very proud of the engineers on our team:

 The project was completed with gold accents and complementary accessories in black and white:

 American Dreamers Renovations is a home renovation and construction company based in Pittsburgh, PA owned and operated by leading female contractor Morgan Kumpfmiller.
-If you are considering a home renovation or construction project, we invite you to call us today at 412-290-1108 or contact us via message to schedule your FREE estimate.
+If you are considering a home renovation or construction project, we invite you to call us today at 412-290-1108 or contact us via message to schedule an estimate.